 The FDA regulates the Current Good Manufacturing Practices (CGMP), and therefore requires companies to abide by their specified guidelines.
-They are considered "Current" because, as new information is discovered, the Good Manufacturing Practices released by the government will change to reflect the new finding(s).
+They are considered "current" because, as new information is discovered, the Good Manufacturing Practices released by the government will change to reflect the new findings.

-Why Good Manufacturing Practices Are Important?
+Why Good Manufacturing Practices Are Important

 1. Quality Management

 Quality management is a principle that focuses on ensuring that manufactured products are fit for their intended use.
 For food, this means ensuring that the food meets the FDA's food safety and quality measures.
-So, there should be no raw, expired, or improperly processed products that can potentially harm consumers or cause contamination.
+There should be no raw, expired, or improperly processed products that can potentially harm consumers or cause contamination.